michaelliu2023/jsd-final/README.md

 # jsd-final

 The idea of this website is to help people who are looking for an university for study or work with.
-The website provides detiled information about the url of the university and country location.
+The website provides detailed information about the url of the university and country location.
-For country location, the websie also searches for all the related news and provdies news url.
+For country location, the websie also searches for all the related news and provides news url.

 However, the website works for country search sometimes and doesn't sometimes.
 This is what I needs to study further.
 Also, the CSS part needs to be improved so that the serached information can be displayed/arranged in a more friendly way.